 When your kids love animals, what better way for them to celebrate their birthday than at the BC SPCA?
-Kids ages 7 to 12 are welcome to have a birthday party at these select BC SPCA locations: Kelowna, Maple Ridge, Nanaimo, Port Coquitlam, Richmond, Surrey and Victoria.
+Kids ages 7 to 12 are welcome to have a birthday party at these select BC SPCA locations: Kelowna, Maple Ridge, Nanaimo, Richmond, Surrey, Tri-Cities (Coquitlam), Victoria and West Kootenay (Castlegar).

 Looking to host an animal-themed birthday party at home?
 Check out our Pinterest page for ideas!

 A common question we’re asked is whether kids are allowed to volunteer at our shelters.
 Just to let you know, your child has to be at least 16 years of age to volunteer with the animals — for safety reasons.
 Animals come to our shelters from all different backgrounds.
 Not all of them are comfortable around young people.
 We don’t want to put them — or your kids! — at risk.

 Some of our smaller shelters have programs for junior volunteers.
 Usually, a parent has to be present at all times.
 The best way to find out about volunteering opportunities for you and your kids is to contact your local shelter directly.

 Teens who’ve been through one of our leadership camps can apply to volunteer as a junior camp counsellor during the summer.
 As a junior counsellor, they’ll be instrumental in showing younger kids how to respect and care for animals.